 A five-point safety harness secures your child to the seat.
 The buckle isn’t heavy duty, but it does the job.

 Another safety feature I really like are the parking brakes.
-They are big enough to access easily - step down on each to engage and push up to release.
-The brake levers are not flip-flop friendly, however, they work very well and I am overall quite pleased with them.
+They are big enough to access easily – step down on each to engage and push up to release.
+The brake levers work very well and I am overall quite pleased with them, but warning: they are NOT flip-flop friendly!

 Many families like to take after dinner walks or calm a night-time fuss with a ride around the neighborhood.
 To help ensure that drivers can see you in this low lighting, the Inglesina Swift has reflective accents for extra safety.